 From 2021 there is a new LFS questionnaire, which leads to a break and a dissemination pause of monthly figures.
 Preliminary seasonally and break adjusted monthly figures are included in the article Stable employment.

-Unemployed persons in per cent of the labour force (seasonally adjusted) in July (average of June-August)
+unemployed persons in per cent of the labour force (seasonally adjusted) in November (average of October - December)